 • The doctor removes fat, tissue, and skin from the breast.
 In some situations, fat is removed using liposuction.
 This entails inserting a cannula (hollow tube) into the breast.
 A special vacuum drains fat through the cannula.

 • If needed, the areola and nipple are removed and placed higher on the breast.
 To decrease the size of the areola, excess skin is removed.
 The areola is then stitched (sutured) into place.

-• The procedure is repeated on the other breast.
+• The procedure is also repeated on the second breast.

 • The incisions are closed with sutures (stitches), surgical glue, or both.
 A tube (drain) may be positioned into the incisions before they are closed.
 This drains excess fluid as the wound start to heal.

 After the breast reduction surgery

 You will be taken to a resting room to wake up from the anesthesia.
 You may feel sleepy and nauseated and if a breathing tube was used, your throat may become sore at first.
 You will be given medication to reduce the pain.
 When you’re set, you will be able to go home with an adult family member or friend or you may be moved to a room to stay overnight.